Covid vaccines: How fast is progress around the world?

 Who is receiving vaccines?

-With an aim to give doses to nearly every adult around the world, this is the largest-scale vaccination programme in history.
+With an aim to give doses to nearly every adult around the world, this is the largest vaccination programme in history.

-The US and China have administered the highest number of doses, 90 million and 52 million respectively.
+China and India have administered the highest number of doses, with nearly two billion and 580 million respectively.
+The US ranks third, with about 362 million.

+While countries in Europe and the Americas are progressing well with their vaccination campaigns, many states in Africa are experiencing supply issues.

 Global vaccine rollout